Conveniently located to serve San Diego, Oceanside, CA and Carlsbad, CA

-When fat alone is removed from the lower eyelids, the incisions are made on the inner eyelids.
+When fat alone is removed from the lower eyelids, incisions are made on the inner eyelids.
 After surgery, there are no visible scars.

 In some cases, patients may require more extensive repairs around the upper or lower lids.
 Surgery for levator ptosis in the upper eyelids will dramatically improve eyes that appear sleepy or droopy.
-In eyes that have sagging lower lids that give patients a “hound dog” appearance, a lid tightening procedure is often necessary for improvement in position of the lower eyelid margin.
+In eyes that have sagging lower lids that give patients a “hound dog” appearance, a lid tightening procedure is often necessary for improvement in the position of the lower eyelid margin.
 The need for these additional procedures will have been determined at the time of your consultation.

 After Your Surgery

 Your eyelids may feel tight and sore as the anesthesia wears off.
 Any discomfort you may have can be controlled with prescription pain medication.

 You will be instructed to keep your head elevated for several days and to use cold compresses, which will help to reduce swelling and bruising.
 Bruising varies from person to person.
 It generally reaches its peak in 48 to 72 hours.
 This is why we recommend applying cold compresses to your eyes for a minimum of 3 days.

 Dr. Park will follow your progress very closely with several post-operative appointments to ensure that you are healing well.